 The symptoms of PCOS may affect how you see yourself and how you think others see you.
 It can lower your self-esteem.

 Snoring and daytime drowsiness

 PCOS can lead to fatigue or sleepiness during the day.
 It is also associated with snoring.

 The main ways to reduce your overall risk of long-term health problems are to:

 - eat a healthy balanced diet.
 This should include fruit and vegetables and whole foods (such as wholemeal bread, whole-grain cereals, brown rice and whole-wheat pasta), lean meat, fish and chicken.
 You should cut down the amount of sugar, salt and caffeine that you eat and drink.
-You should not drink more alcohol than is recommended (14 units a week for women).

 - eat meals regularly, especially breakfast

 - take exercise regularly (30 minutes at least three times a week).